CEDAR FALLS RACEWAY

 GR-4.
 Dispose of litter in designated barrels.
-Waste oil should be disposed in proper containers - not on the ground.
+Waste oil should be put in totes provided for this purpose.
 Trash bags are available at the ET Booth.
 Please help keep the grounds clean.

 GR-5.
 Keep water faucet areas clean for everyone’s use.
 No car washing please!
 Turn off water faucets when not in use.
 Please make sure your car is dry before returning to the racing surface.

 GR-6.
 Curfew will start 30 minutes after the conclusion of racing.
 There will be no loud noise such as engines or parties and all motorized pit traffic shall cease.

 GR-7.
 Pit Parking - CFR has a number of reserved pit parking spaces.
 On Friday nights anyone may use those spaces if the renter is not using it and there is not a cone in the space.

 CR-1.
 As a courtesy to all the drivers, please get to staging lanes promptly when called, only one PA call is required.
 Drivers competing in more than one (1) class must be ready to race when called to the lanes.

 CR-2.
 If you have no dial-in on your car, you will be dialed the same as your opponent.
 Exception may be made at the sole discretion of the tower, based on circumstances.
 Their decision shall be final.

 CR-3.
 Do not stage until the main scoreboard indicates your correct dial-in.
 All drivers, by staging their vehicles, will automatically indicate to the tower that they accept their dial-in on the display board.
 Please check to see it is correct before you stage!
 Re-runs WILL NOT be granted for an incorrect dial-in, if in doubt, ask the starter to verify your dial-in before you pre-stage.